 JS: Yeah, I guess so; it makes me a bit nervous actually.
-I hope it’s going to be amazing but part of me is thinking if it isn’t amazing then it will be so disappointing., How can they top that first record?
-I never saw them the first time round but when I saw them at Heaton Park it was just mind blowing, especially to see Reni playing drums.
+I hope it’s going to be amazing, but part of me thinks if it isn't amazing, then it will be so disappointing.
+How can they top that first record?
+I never saw them the first time around, but it was just mind-blowing when I saw them at Heaton Park, especially to see Reni playing the drums.
 He is just ridiculous.

 JS: It’s worked out, touch wood.
 It’s an unusual kind of job.
-A lot of people might think that they would like to do what I do but the reality of it is somewhat different.
+Many people might think that they would like to do what I do, but the reality of it is somewhat different.
 But for me it’s the only thing really; there is nothing else I’d rather do.
 I have been lucky enough to carve out a career.
-Although it’s getting more difficult in the industry, particularly for younger producers and engineers to get some kind of break, so I am very grateful the way it has worked out for me.
+Although it’s getting more difficult in the industry, particularly for younger producers and engineers to get some break, I am very grateful for how it has worked out for me.

 What kind of producer are you?
 Do you get involved and play instruments?
 Or are you a producer who sits back and makes suggestions?

-JS: I come from the engineering background that is my route into production, for many years I was engineering records then mixing them.
-I kind of drifted into producing through co-producing which is what happened with the Charlatans.
+JS: I come from the engineering background that is my route into production; for many years, I was engineering records then mixing them.
+I drifted into producing through co-producing, which is what happened with the Charlatans.
 I ended up co-producing with them.
 They have strong ideas about production themselves.
-They like to produce with a producer which suited me fine to be fair.
-That kind of led into production.
-If there is a keyboard player who is capable of playing keyboards then I’ll let them play them or I’ll show them what’s required.
-If there isn’t and I think it needs some piano or some keys or synths, then I’ll just do it which the band is usually happy for me to do.
+They like to produce with a producer which suited me fine to be fair—that kind of production.
+If there is a keyboard player capable of playing keyboards, I’ll let them play them or show them what’s required.
+If there isn't and I think it needs some piano or some keys or synths, I’ll do it which the band is usually happy for me to do.

-If I’m working with a band that don’t have strong ideas about how they should sound then I’ll dictate it more so.
-Generally I prefer to work with bands that have some kind of clue of what they are working towards because I think that’s important for a band or at least someone from within the band to have some kind of sense of what it all means and what they are doing.
+If I’m working with a band that doesn’t have strong ideas about how they should sound, I’ll dictate it more.
+Generally, I prefer to work with bands with some clue of what they are working towards because I think that’s important for a band or at least someone from within the band to have some sense of what it all means what they are doing.
 I have worked with bands where I really have dictated everything and programmed loads of stuff and worked towards getting a really great sounding track.
 But at the end of the day, if they can’t go out and play it live, what’s the point?

-I have done it a few times where I’ve spent a long time getting a track sounding really good and a great single but I have realised that there is no point if the band do the shows and it sounds nothing like it and not very good and they can’t play very well.
-It’s kind of a waste of time.
+I have done it a few times where I’ve spent a long time getting a track sounding really good and a great single, but I have realised that there is no point if the band do the shows and it sounds nothing like it and not very good, and they can’t play very well.
+It’s a waste of time.
 I try not to put myself in those situations anymore.
-Life’s too short and there is plenty of good music out there.
-Obviously my job is to make people sound as good as possible, but the songs have to be good and the writing has to be good in the first place for me to get involved otherwise it’s a waste of time.
+Life’s too short, and there is plenty of good music out there.
+Obviously, my job is to make people sound as good as possible, but the songs have to be good, and the writing has to be good in the first place for me to get involved otherwise it’s a waste of time.
 Plus I have been a bit spoiled over the years working with really a lot of really talented musicians and artists.

 You have worked with an amazing pedigree of artists; looking back do you have a favourite album you have worked on?

-JS: The first album I did with the Charlatans which was ‘Us and Us only’ – that was a really brilliant experience all round.
+JS: The first album I did with the Charlatans was ‘Us and Us only’ – that was a really brilliant experience all round.
 It was a massively important one for me because it was my first proper co-production credit.
-It was a very intense record for a number of reasons.
+It was a very intense record for several reasons.
 It was the Charlatans’ first record since Rob Collins died and it was the first record done in their own studio which I helped put together.
-There were a lot of long hard days getting that record done; the band had a few issues going on personally, but it was a great, great time and it was really enjoyable.
+Many long hard days were getting that record done; the band had a few issues going on personally, but it was a great, great time and it was gratifying.
 I am still really proud of what we did.

 My favourite track on that album is ‘A House Is Not a Home’, I think it’s a really great tune.

-Although they have come full circle a bit with the last record – we did record some of tracks with the band all in a room live.
+Although they have come full circle a bit with the last record – we did record some of the tracks with the band all in a room live.
 It’s great that they have reached a point where they can do that again.
-A lot of records that I have done with Johnny Marr have been really important to me; obviously the first Electronic album I did with him (which was actually their second record) was a massive learning curve and really was a great experience.
-I did a few things with Johnny after Electronic, he produced an album for a band called Haven which I engineered and mixed which was a lot of fun and is a good record.
+Many records that I have done with Johnny Marr have been vital to me; obviously, the first Electronic album I did with him (which was actually their second record) was a massive learning curve and really was a great experience.
+I did a few things with Johnny after Electronic; he produced an album for a band called Haven which I engineered and mixed, which was a lot of fun and is a good record.

 How did you get involved with the Winachi Tribe?

 JS: Funnily enough that came about through Mark Collins from The Charlatans.
-They had the record that they wanted someone to mix and Mark recommended me for it and they sent me some tracks over to listen to and they sounded great, really lively and well put together tracks and it sounded like it would be fun and it has been.
-We have done 8 or 9 tracks I think and it sounds really, really good.
-They are a talented bunch and they have put together some really good sounding tracks, so mixing it was like taking what they already had and giving it a bit of a steroid shot and making it sound a bit bigger, but it sounds really good and they are a nice bunch of guys as well.
+They had the record that they wanted someone to mix, and Mark recommended me for it, and they sent me some tracks over to listen to, and they sounded great, really lively and well put together tracks, and it sounded like it would be fun and it has been.
+We have made 8 or 9 tracks I think, and it sounds really, really good.
+They are a talented bunch, and they have put together some excellent sounding tracks, so mixing it was like taking what they already had and giving it a bit of a steroid shot and making it sound a bit bigger, but it sounds really good, and they are a nice bunch of guys as well.

 Is there an artist or band that you would like to work with in the future?

 JS: I always would like to have worked with Supergrass back in the day.
 I really dig Foals; I think that would be fun and I really like Field Music as well.
 I think that would be right up my alley.
-I was really happy to be involved in the last New Order record because they are really an important band and were a really important band to me growing up.
+I was thrilled to be involved in the last New Order record because they are really an important band and were a significant band to me growing up.
 That was a real pinch yourself moment working with those guys.
-I just really love to work with people who are talented and write good songs.
+I really love to work with people who are talented and write good songs.

 Is there a producer who inspired you and you look up to?

-JS: Initially it has to be Phil Spector, for a long time I was completely obsessed by him.
+JS: Initially, it has to be Phil Spector for a long time.
+I was completely obsessed with him.
 He was the ultimate sonic architect in terms of production.
-I got to mix a John Leckie production once which was hugely nerve wracking because he had mixed it already and the band didn’t like it and so I ended up mixing it and John came into the studio to have a listen to the track and I was shitting bricks, I really was.
-I thought, “Man I can’t believe I’m doing this”.
+I got to mix a John Leckie production once which was hugely nerve-wracking because he had mixed it already and the band didn’t like it, and so I ended up mixing it, and John came into the studio to have a listen to the track, and I was shitting bricks, I really was.
+I thought, “Man, I can’t believe I’m doing this”.

-I didn’t know how he would feel about me mixing it but he was so charming and gracious and he said it sounded great and much better than his version.
-I wish I recorded him saying that so I could play it back to myself in years to come, but he was great.
-And Danny Saber, I worked with a lot of different producers in my time at Chapel and I could count the amount of producers that I really rated on one hand after being there for 3 years and Danny was one of those producers.
-He is really super talented; he is a different kind of producer to me.
-He does things his way, if he thinks he is a better bass player than the bass player in the band then he will play the bass and that’s just the way it is.
+I didn’t know how he would feel about me mixing it, but he was so charming and gracious, and he said it sounded great and much better than his version.
+I wish I recorded him saying that I could play it back to myself in years to come, but he was great.
+And Danny Saber, I worked with a lot of different producers in my time at Chapel, and I could count the number of producers that I really rated on the one hand after being there for 3 years and Danny was one of those producers.
+He is really super-talented; he is a different kind of producer to me.
+He does things his way, if he thinks he is a better bass player than the bass player in the band, he will play the bass, and that’s just the way it is.
 He is definitely inspirational.
 I was a big fan of Radiohead over the years and Nigel Godrich is a very talented producer.